cakephp/docs/en/views.rst

         ),
         array(
             "cache" => "long_view", // uses the "long_view" cache configuration
-            "plugin" => "",  //to render an element from a plugin "callbacks" => true // set to true to have before/afterRender called for the element )
+            "callbacks" => true // set to true to have before/afterRender called for the element )
     );